flashfabrixx/socketServer/README.md

 socketServer
 ============

-Meteor Server with UI and API to be used by [client app](https://github.com/flashfabrixx/socketClient).
+Example Meteor Server with UI and API to be used by [client app](https://github.com/flashfabrixx/socketClient).

 ======================
 #### Installation